qzhang503/proteoQ/README.md

 prnHist()
 ```

-We next carry out the signficance tests with and without random effects:
+We next carry out the significance tests with and without random
+effects:

 ``` r
 pepSig(